Submissions Portal Open NOW! DEADLINE: Extended to November 20th, 2022

-For the upcoming convention, SWPA will only accept abstracts through the SWPA online submission process.
-Thus, prior to submission, all authors for all organizations must complete either an SWPA member or a non-member profile.
+SWPA only accepts abstracts through the SWPA online submission process.
+Thus, prior to submission, all authors for all organizations must create a SWPA profile one the SWPA website.

 - Choose the type of profile appropriate for your submission

-- All authors on a submission must complete a profile prior to submission (created in Members Only section)
+- All authors on a submission must complete a profile prior to submission in order to be included on the submission in the SWPA program.

-- Using the online submission process allows each organization to use the online the review process (each organization is in control of its own abstracts, reviewers, and acceptance decisions) and greatly facilitates the building of the master program.
+- The online submission process allows each organization to use the online review process (each organization is in control of its own abstracts, reviewers, and acceptance decisions) and greatly facilitates the building of the master program.

-After all project author/co-authors have created a profile (and at least one has paid dues if submitting to SWPA), do the following to submit your abstract
+After all project author/co-authors have created a profile (and at least one has completed and paid for their SWPA conference registration), do the following to submit your abstract

-- Login to your member / non-member home page and click on the “Submit Abstract” link.
+- Login to your home page and click on the “Submit Abstract” link.
 The “Submit Abstract” page will only be active during the period when SWPA is accepting abstracts.
-(Due to different cut-off dates, some organization submission options may be closed while others are open; be sure to pay attention to the relevant cut-off dates because organizations cannot move abstracts to other organizations.)

 - Be sure to indicate the organization for which you are submitting in the pull down menu.

-- During the submission steps, you will enter each co-author.
-Authors/co-authors can only be added if they have completed a profile in the online system (the application will not accept names that are not in the system).
-We strongly recommend that you complete these required steps ahead of time so that all intended authors will be included in the submission.
+- You will enter each co-author.
+Authors/co-authors can only be added if they have completed a profile in the online system (the application will not accept names that do not have profiles in the system).
+We strongly recommend that you have all profiles completed ahead of time so that all intended authors will be included in the submission.

-Below on this page are the specific submission guidelines for SWPA poster and talks, symposia, workshops, and the SWPA student research competitions.
+Below on this page are the specific submission guidelines for the various SWPA types and formats.
 Our affiliate organizations may have different submission guidelines and cut-off dates.

 Posters and Talks

-Every submitted abstract for regular talks (15 minutes including question-and-answer period) and posters must consist of the following clearly delineated sections: Problem, Method, Results, and Conclusions .
-Every summary should specify the importance of the problem to the current literature, the procedure used to collect data, the findings of the research (preliminary results or plans for analysis are acceptable, though preference is given to completed projects), the relevance of the findings or predicted findings to the original problem, and the implications of the research.
+Every abstract for talks (15 minutes including question-and-answer period) and posters must consist of the following clearly delineated sections: Problem, Method, Results, and Conclusions .
+Every summary should specify the importance of the problem to the current literature, the procedure used to collect data (as appropriate), the findings/predicted findings/conclusions of the research, the relevance of these findings/predicted findings/conclusions to the original problem, and the implications of the research.
 Include citations, but do not include a reference list at the end of your abstract.
 Do not include tables or figures.

 Submitted abstract length (text of the abstract itself, not including title or author names) for regular talks and posters are limited to 500 words.
 The maximum title length is 12 words.